jesselansdown/jesselansdown.github.io/research.md

 &nbsp;&nbsp;9.&nbsp;
 On Bruen chains,
 <i>submitted</i>.
-With J. Bamberg and G. Van de Voorde.
+With John Bamberg and Geertrui Van de Voorde.
 (<i>See <a href="https://arxiv.org/pdf/2305.01349.pdf">arXiv</a> or <font color="#2a7ae2">abstract.</font></i>)
 </summary>
 <br>